Keeping in Touch in Hungary

 Magyar Telekom and UPC are Hungary's major landline providers.

-Some providers, such as BudgeTalk and Enternet, offer VoIP (Voice over IP) services which use an Internet connection to make phone calls.
+Some providers, such as BudgeTalk, offer VoIP (Voice over IP) services which use an internet connection to make phone calls.
 Both local and international calls using this service are charged at the same rate, making international calls much more affordable, which expats are sure to find useful.
 Expats should, however, note that a VoIP-capable telephone is needed to make use of this service.
 These can easily be purchased through VoIP service providers.

 Postal services in Hungary